Your Personal Data

 Why we need it

-We are collecting your personal data such as name, email address/contact details, academic transcripts, bank account details, passport information, location data and, where relevant, limited special categories data (such as disability, ethnicity, other health data) in order to provide teaching and administrative services required for completion of the CLMC Erasmus Mundus Joint Master Degree programme and, where relevant, in order to administer any Erasmus Mundus scholarship awarded to you.
-We will only collect data that we need in order to provide and oversee this service to you.
+We are collecting your personal data such as name, email address, contact details, academic transcripts, bank account details, passport information, address and where relevant limited special categories data (such as disability, ethnicity, other health data) in order to facilitate and manage your application for an Erasmus Mundus scholarship.

 Legal basis for processing your data

 We must have a legal basis for processing all personal data.
-In this instance, the legal basis is
+In this instance we are relying upon:

 - Contract – we will process your data to enable us to meet the commitments to you as outlined in your Student Agreement e.g. those relating to teaching and assessment

-- Legal obligation – we have a legal obligation to provide your personal data to others e.g. EACEA
+- Legal obligation – we have a legal obligation to provide your personal data to the Education, Audio-visual and Culture Executive Agency as part of this scholarship.

 What we do with it and who we share it with

-- Your name, email address/contact details, previous academic transcripts and current academic records, passport information and location data will be shared with relevant staff at the CLMC programme’s degree-awarding partners Universitat Autònoma de Barcelona, Tilburg University and the University of Wroclaw.
-This is to fulfil administrative requirements of the programme including registration, enrolment and degree classification at each institution.
+- Your name, email address/contact details, previous academic transcripts and current academic records, passport information and location data will be shared with relevant staff at the CLMC programme’s degree-awarding partners.
+This is to fulfil administrative requirements of the programme including registration and enrolment at each institution.

-- Disability and other health information will be shared with relevant staff at the IMAESC programme’s degree-awarding partners Universitat Autònoma de Barcelona, Tilburg University and the University of Wroclaw, taking into account any instructions given by you on registration with the Disability Service at the University of Glasgow (e.g. whether teaching staff should be made aware or not)
+- Your disability data and other health information will be shared with relevant staff at the CLMC programme’s degree-awarding partners, taking into account any instructions given by you on registration with the Disability Service at the University of Glasgow (e.g. whether teaching staff should be made aware or not)

-- Your name, date of birth, gender, email address and location data will be shared with the insurance broker (Marsh), the appointed insurer and their assistance provider, for the purpose of setting up a health and travel insurance policy to cover you for the duration of the IMCLMC programme.
+- Your name, date of birth, gender, email address and address will be shared with the insurance broker (Marsh), the appointed insurer and their assistance provider, for the purpose of setting up a health and travel insurance policy to cover you for the duration of the CLMC programme.

 - Your name may be shared with student accommodation providers for the purpose of organising accommodation deals during the programme’s mobility periods.

-- Where relevant, your name may be shared with the Spanish, Dutch, Polish or Canadian Embassy/Consulate in order to help facilitate your visa applications throughout the programme.
+- Where relevant, your name may be shared with the relevant Embassy/Consulate in order to help facilitate your visa applications throughout the programme.

-- Your basic personal data such as name, age, gender, contact details, previous institution attended, and your location data will be shared with the European Commission’s Education, Audiovisual and Culture Executive Agency and stored on their Online Mobility Tool.
+- Your basic personal data such as name, age, gender, contact details, previous institution attended, and your address will be shared with the European Commission’s Education, Audio-visual and Culture Executive Agency and stored on their Online Mobility Tool.
 This is for the purpose of fulfilling the requirements of the programme’s Erasmus Mundus grant funding.

 - Your bank account information will be processed by staff at the University of Glasgow in the United Kingdom only, for the purpose of administering your Erasmus Mundus scholarship or any Erasmus+ grants awarded to you.